Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Over (140)

-Creighton is 18-17-0 against the spread this season compared to Princeton's 17-12-0 ATS record.
-A total of 16 out of the Bluejays' games this season have hit the over, and 15 of the Tigers' games have gone over.
-The two teams score 152.2 points per game, 12.2 more points than this matchup's total.
-Over the last 10 games, Creighton is 6-4 against the spread and 6-4 overall while Princeton has gone 8-2 against the spread and 8-2 overall.
+Creighton has an 18-17-0 record against the spread so far this season compared to Princeton, who is 17-12-0 ATS.
+The Bluejays are 16-18-1 and the Tigers are 15-13-1 in terms of hitting the over.
+The teams score 152.2 points per game, 12.2 more points than this matchup's total.
+Creighton is 6-4 against the spread and 6-4 overall over its past 10 contests, while Princeton has gone 8-2 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.